grgr-dkrk/eslint-plugin-rn-a11y/docs/rules/ios/no-accessibilityLabel-for-testing.md

 `rn-a11y/no-accessibilityLabel-for-testing`

-Do not use `accessibilityLabel` prop for test labels.
+Do not use `accessibilityLabel` prop for e2e testing.
 This prop is also used for reading and can confuse screen reader users.

 In the future, `testID` may also be supported on Android.